How to save money with IKEA Buy Back & other tips

 There are a few other benefits to membership, particularly if you’re shopping in store.
 Get free hot drinks in store on weekdays and free insurance on furniture for the journey home.

 You can also get discounts and special prices on food offers in store.
+Currently, Family Members get a Dish of the Day for just £3 every weekday.

 A plate of meatballs, mashed potatoes, peas, sauce, and lingonberry jam.
 Text below advertises IKEA Family's "Swe-Dish Friday" promotion on meatball meals, 8 pieces for £2.45, or 12 pieces for £2.95.